 If the application is for a site-specific permit re-issuance, send no fees.
 You will be invoiced separately by the department on the anniversary date of the original permit.
 Permit fees must be current for the department to reissue the operating permit.
-Late fees of two percent per month are charged and added to outstanding annual fees.
+Late fees of 2% per month are charged and added to outstanding annual fees.

-PUBLIC SEWER SYSTEM OPERATING PERMIT FEES (city, public sewer district, public water district, or other publicly owned treatment works).
+PUBLIC SEWER SYSTEM OPERATING PERMIT FEES (city, public sewer district, public water district, or other publicly owned treatment works that charge a service connection fee).
 Annual fee is based on number of service connections.
 Fees listings are found in 10 CSR 20-6.011 which is available at http://s1.sos.mo.gov/cmsimages/adrules/csr/current/10csr/10c20-6.pdf.
 New public sewer system facilities should not submit any fee as the department will invoice the permittee.